 And that’s because The Pongo Fund’s emergency pet food distribution network was there to help when help was needed.
 Help that we provided for more than 100 human focused food banks and food pantries, shelters and government agencies in 28 Oregon & Southwest Washington counties that depend on us as a trusted food and referral resource to help their own clients.

-Respected groups including Oregon Food Bank, Salvation Army, Portland Adventist Community Services, 211, Human Solutions, Meals on Wheels, Oregon Humane Society, West Columbia Gorge Humane Society, Snowcap Charities, Neighborhood House, Union Gospel Mission, Potluck in the Park, Marion-Polk Food Share, Willamette Humane Society, Curry County Animal Shelter, Clackamas Service Center, Tualatin School House Pantry, Oregon Department of Human Services, Oregon Department of Veterans Affairs and more all rely on The Pongo Fund.
+Respected groups including Oregon Food Bank, Oregon Department of Human Services, Oregon Department of Veterans Affairs, Oregon Coalition Against Domestic & Sexual Violence, Portland Adventist Community Services, 211, Human Solutions, Meals on Wheels, Oregon Humane Society, West Columbia Gorge Humane Society, Snowcap Charities, Salvation Army, P:ear, St. Vincent dePaul, Neighborhood House, West Women and Children’s Shelter, Clackamas Women’s Services, Bradley Angle House, Rose Haven, Union Gospel Mission, Potluck in the Park, Marion-Polk Food Share, Willamette Humane Society, Curry County Animal Shelter, Kenton Women’s Village, Dignity Village, Catholic Charities, Clackamas Service Center, Estacada Food Pantry, Cannon Beach Food Pantry and many more all count on The Pongo Fund.

 But maybe the best way to appreciate our work is to hear what others say.